-The NSW Department of Planning and Environment (now (NSW) Department of Planning, Industry and Environment) appointed Clear Environment Pty Ltd (Clear Environment) to conduct the annual technical audit of GreenPower Products under the Program for the 2018 Settlement Period, which covers 1 January 2018 to 31 December 2018.
+The NSW Department of Planning, Industry and Environment appointed Clear Environment Pty Ltd (Clear Environment) to conduct the annual technical audit of GreenPower Products under the Program for the 2019 Settlement Period, which covers 1 January 2019 to 31 December 2019.

-This report includes details of each of the GreenPower Products offered by GreenPower Providers during the 2018 Settlement Period, and includes relevant verified data relating to GreenPower sales and the surrender of LGCs.
+This report includes details of each of the GreenPower Products offered by GreenPower Providers during the 2019 Settlement Period, and includes relevant verified data relating to GreenPower sales and the surrender of LGCs.
 Detailed findings of the audit are commercial-in-confidence.